PatSunter/credo/doc/examples/raytay-run-basic.rst

    by the run as `input.xml`.
 For more on these, see the Underworld manual.
 .. [#f2] Note it's possible not to save these images, by passing `save=False` as a keyword argument to the plotOverTime method
-   (see :meth:`~uwa.io.stgfreq.FreqOutput.plotOverTime`).
+   (see :meth:`~credo.io.stgfreq.FreqOutput.plotOverTime`).
-.. [#f3] Note: in future, we plan to provide the capability to read in a ModelResult.xml file into UWA, which will create a ModelResult object for post-processing.
+.. [#f3] Note: in future, we plan to provide the capability to read in a ModelResult.xml file into CREDO, which will create a ModelResult object for post-processing.
 However as yet this capability isn't included.